vanng822/webpack-touch/README.md

 # webpack-touch

-Webpack plugin for touch a file when done to tell other process to take action.
+Webpack plugin for touching a file when done to tell other process to take action.

 # Usage